slatedocs/slate/source/includes/api-reference/_index.html.md

 #### Detailed descriptions

 **external**: *OAuth Required*. *Conditional*.
 This field is returned only if external values are set or included by using [Opt In] (#input-output-options).
-The external field allows you to store app-specific metadata on tasks, including an id that can be used to retrieve tasks and a data blob that can store app-specific character strings.
+The external field allows you to store app-specific metadata on tasks, including a gid that can be used to retrieve tasks and a data blob that can store app-specific character strings.
 Note that you will need to authenticate with Oauth to access or modify this data.
-Once an external id is set, you can use the notation `external:custom_id` to reference your object anywhere in the API where you may use the original object id.
+Once an external gid is set, you can use the notation `external:custom_gid` to reference your object anywhere in the API where you may use the original object gid.
 See the page on Custom External Data for more details.

 **html_notes**: [Opt In](#input-output-options).
 The notes of the text with formatting as HTML.
 *Note: This field is under active migration—please see our blog post for more information.*